Outing.golf

 1. Start with a rough destination idea, not a firm plan

 Pick a destination type — desert courses, coastal layout, mountain, classic parkland — rather than a specific resort.
 This gives you room to compare real options once you know what the group can spend.
-Locking in a destination before you have budget and date alignment is one of the most common planning mistakes groups make.
+Locking in a destination before you have budget and date alignment is one of the most common planning mistakes groups make, and it is the hardest one to walk back, because by then somebody has already told his wife it is Scottsdale.

 2. Get budget ranges from everyone before you go further

 Outing.golf collects budget ranges individually so you see the real distribution before you plan the wrong trip.
-For realistic per-person cost ranges by destination, see the golf trip cost per person guide.
+For a deeper look at running this step, see the golf trip budget planner guide, and for realistic per-person cost ranges by destination, the golf trip cost per person guide.

 3. Nail down the date window early

 Dates are harder to move once you start booking.
 Get everyone's availability in the first round of planning, not after you have already found the perfect resort.
-Look for a window that works for most of the group, not a window that requires perfect attendance from everyone.
+Look for a window that works for most of the group, not a window that requires perfect attendance from everyone — a window that needs all twelve calendars to align perfectly is a window that does not exist.

 4. Compare courses and lodging together, not separately